THE INDUCTEES

 A ten-time winner of the Vermont Sportscaster of the Year award, George Commo has broadcast sports in Vermont for over five decades, on the radio, on television, and now on the internet.

-After graduating from UVM, Commo in 1974, he took over as a sports reporter for one of WVNY-TV's evening newscasts.
-A year later, Commo was brought on to handle UVM hockey play-by-play duties when WVNY broadcasted the team's trip to the ECAC Semifinals at the old Boston Garden.
+After graduating from UVM, Commo in 1974, took over as a sports reporter for WVNY-TV in Burlington's evening newscasts.
+A year later, Commo was brought on to handle UVM hockey play-by-play duties when WVNY aired the team's trip to the ECAC Semifinals at the old Boston Garden.

 He was the radio voice for UVM men’s hockey for 18 seasons, then 25 years at Norwich University from 1998 to 2023.
 He was on the call for UVM’s first trip to the NCAA D-I Frozen Four and at Norwich, he called its first four NCAA D3 titles.
 He also called Catamounts men’s and women’s basketball, and Norwich football over the airwaves.